 Are probiotics worth trying?
 Maybe.
 But check with your pediatrician first.
 In some patients—such as those with impaired immune systems—probiotics could be dangerous.
 Moreover, the quality of over-the-counter probiotics vary greatly, and different species or strains of probiotics work differently.
 For more information, see this evidence-based article about probiotics for children.

-For more information, see this story about opens in a new windowcolic and the brain.
+For more information, see my article about colic and the brain.

 References: The physiological causes of colic